 After the museum I checked into a cheap local hotel and relaxed for a few hours before heading down to Old South Meeting House.

-Every year Old South Meeting House and the Boston Tea Party Ships & Museum recreate the Boston tea party incident, which was one of the major incidents leading to the American revolution.
+Every year Old South Meeting House and the Boston Tea Party Ships & Museum recreate the Boston tea party incident, which was one of the major events leading to the American revolution.

 The event is divided into 3 parts.
 The first part is a reenactment in the historic old south meeting house, which you must purchase tickets to attend.
 They sell out every year so purchase them early if you want to attend.
 I tried to find 1 ticket for myself, but because I only heard about the event a week or so before I was visiting I was unable to secure one.